UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/game.rst

 *************

 .. seealso::
-   See the Python reference of this logic brick in :class:`KX_GameActuator`.
+   See the Python reference of this logic brick in :class:`SCA_GameActuator`.

 The *Game Actuator* handles the entire game and this way allows the user to perform game-specific functions, such as restart, quit, and load.